CindyJS/CindyJS/Administration/HowToRelease.md

 Then use [`git cherry-pick`][git-cherry-pick] to selectively choose the bug fixes to go into this specific branch.
-Create a signed tag like above, but use the message to list the bug fixes in a format similar to that described below.
+Create a signed tag like above, but use the bug fixes section from the tag message described above to explicitely list the picked fixes.

 Cherry-picking bug fixes may cause similar conflicts in several versions.
 Consider enabling [`git rerere`][git-rerere] in order to record your